 Their universal philosophy that all sentient living beings are connected, are conscious, aware of themselves and others, and are capable of forming strong bonds and relationships, inspired them to found and develop Ocala Equine Rescue.
 “Horses feel emotional and physical pain, as well as have the ability to give and receive love”, said Howard & Jennifer.

 All animals have special, unique ways of communicating, but a horse’s ability to do so far surpasses most others.
 They have an innate emotional nature that has been proven to have phenomenal healing effects on both adults and children, touching them on a deep, emotional and “psychological” level.
 Horses are so extremely sensitive that they perceive our very “vibrations”.

-Seeing that such regal, noble and truly “conscious” beings were being abused, tortured and finally slaughtered was a reality too stark for Howard and Jennifer to simply stand by without trying to do something to save at least some of them from such a fate.
-Their lives and those of the horses they rescue are now inextricably entwined, for when a horse enters Ocala Equine Rescue, they have truly found their “forever home”.
+Seeing that such regal, noble and truly “conscious” beings were being abused, tortured and finally slaughtered was a reality too stark for the Beckmans to simply stand by without trying to do something to save at least some of them from such a fate.
+Their lives and those of the horses they rescued are now inextricably entwined, for when a horse entered Ocala Equine Rescue, they had truly found their “forever home”.

 Howard and Jennifer Beckman have recently purchased a 35 acre property in Rutherfordton, NC and in the autumn of 2017 “Hidden Valley Equine Sanctuary and Therapy Center” will be open to the public.
 They will offer equine assisted psychotherapy, counseling, and personal development as well as equine yoga training.
 The facility will be Eagala certified (The Equine Assisted Growth and learning Association) Check back frequently for more information on our opening and sign up for our newsletter for news of that and upcoming programs.